aws-samples/sagemaker-ssh-helper/README.md

 3. Configure the remote interpreter in your IDE

-Make sure you've configured your ssh config as mentioned in the [~/.ssh/config](#sshconfig) section and your IDE can access and execute `sm-ssh` command from the system env and IDE terminal, e.g. by running `sm-ssh list`.
+Make sure you've configured your ssh config as mentioned in the [~/.ssh/config](#sshconfig) section and your IDE can access and execute `sm-ssh` command from the system env and IDE terminal.

-If you connect to your host for the first time, check that `ssh` command is working from CLI:
+If you connect to your host for the first time, check that `ssh` command is working from CLI (you get the fqdn host name from the output of `sm-ssh list` command):

 ```bash
 ssh sh-training-manual-2023-10-02-14-38-56-744.training.sagemaker
 ```

+#### PyCharm (option A)

 A. Follow the [instructions in the PyCharm docs](https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-interpreter), to configure the remote interpreter in PyCharm.